Roeeht/Agent_Messiah/docs/PLANNING.md

 # Project goal

+Note: This is the original planning doc for the assignment.
+The current implementation includes an English-only internal agent with an HE↔EN translation pipeline for the Hebrew caller experience.

 Build a small demo of a **Hebrew speaking AI outbound calling agent** for Alta's "AI Solution Engineer" home assignment.

 The agent's purpose: